gm521/bio/programming_bio.md

 - learned javascript from w3schools.com <br>
 - learned some basic C++ stuff <br>
 - messed with visual basic on microsoft word <br>
-- (attempted) to make lots of unity games that were utter garbage (the 3d models were made in 3d ms paint and the microsoft 3d builder)
+- made some unity games with C#
+(the 3d models were made in 3d ms paint and the microsoft 3d builder)
 # 12-13 years old <br>
 - caught onto javascript syntax and started teaching myself <br>